Best Motorcycle Roads in Hokkaido

 honda motorcycle in front of a mountain in hokkaido

-Hokkaido is the northernmost of Japan’s four main islands.
-After riding around the island for over a month in the summer of 2023, we understand now why Hokkaido is often called “Japan’s Motorcycle Paradise” by the local riders and we want to share with you our choice of the best motorcycle roads in Hokkaido.
+Hokkaido is the northernmost of Japan’s four main islands, and it’s an extremely popular destination among Japanese riders thanks to its wide-open spaces, light traffic, and sparse population.
+After riding around the island for over a month in the summer of 2023, here is our pick of the best motorcycle roads in Hokkaido.

 1. Route 228 & 229

-2. Odoron Line, Wakkanai, Cape Soya
+2. Ororon Line & Cape Soya

 6. Cape Nosappu